 Transactions and Rules: The transaction relations include payment and authentication activities performed by the FI clients.
 Each transaction is labeled as fraudulent/legitimate.
 The labeling is done as part of the standard operation of the FIs (using e.g. user notifications and periodic user approval/disproval of transactions and fraud notifications) and we use these labels as the ground truth.
 The relations have between 30-70 attributes, numerical attributes (such as the transaction amount, number of actions in the last hour, etc.) and categorical ones (location, client type, activity type, etc.).
-Each transaction also includes a risk-score attribute (a value between 0-1000), generated by the machine learning module of our industrial collaborators, that indicates the probability of a transaction to be fraudulent and is usually used as one of the conditions in the rules.
+Each transaction also includes a risk-score attribute (a value between 0 - 1000), generated by the machine learning module of our industrial collaborators, that indicates the probability of a transaction to be fraudulent and is usually used as one of the conditions in the rules.
 The rules contain between 3-20 conditions.

 Figure 6 provides some additional statistics about the different datasets used for the experiments.
-The statistics reported in the figure are for the training set.
-The statistics for the test set are quite similar.
-The number of transactions in the relations varies from 50K to 4.2M transactions per month, where 0.1% to 2% of them are labeled fraudulent and the rest legitimate.
+The reported statistics are for the training set.
+The test set is quite similar.
+The number of transactions in the relations varies from 50K to 4.2M per month, where 0.1% to 2% of them are labeled fraudulent and the rest legitimate.
 The number of fraud detection rules for each FI varies from 44 to 110 (ignore for now the numbers in parentheses).
-The rule sets have precision between 0.42 and 0.86 and for all the datasets (except dataset A) the recall is often below 0.1.
-These
+The rule sets have precision between 0.42 and 0.86 and for all the datasets (except A) the recall is often below 0.1.
+These low recall numbers are common for fraud detection, even when performed by experienced domain experts, is often an extremely challenging task.
+Even small percentage of improvement in fraud capturing is considered a major success and yields great financial savings.